AonCyberLabs/Docker-Secure-Deployment-Guidelines/README.md

     <td>Due to the shared nature of Docker containers’ kernel, separation of duty in the multi-tenancy environments cannot be achieved securely.
 It is recommended that containers be run on host that have no other purposes and are not used for sensitive operations.
 Consider moving all services into containers controlled by Docker.
     <br>
     <br>
-    When possible, keep inter-container communications to a minimum by setting the Docker daemon to use --icc=false and specify -link with docker run when necessary, or --export=port to expose a port from the container without publishing it on the host.
+    When possible, keep inter-container communications to a minimum by setting the Docker daemon to use <code>--icc=false</code> and specify -link with docker run when necessary, or <code>--export=port</code> to expose a port from the container without publishing it on the host.
     <br>
     <br>
     Map groups of mutually-trusted containers to separate machines.</td>